Is there creative life beyond London? Let’s start with the title…

 Time for a greatest hits review, or rather a ‘recent’ greatest hits, because we’ve been doing this for nigh on 35 years.
 There’s our work for IRN-BRU, with the stand-out being the famous Christmas snowman campaign; not to mention our highly shareable social work, like a recent Burns Night post which had three times more Facebook shares on its own than all of Greggs, KFC, Coke and Fanta activity combined in the previous month.
 There’s our work for Famous Grouse; check out our recent telly spot for Black Grouse which we did with Glasgow’s Axis Animations.
 There’s the Aerial Award we just scooped for a GDK commercial.
 There’s our famous breast cancer campaign for the Scottish Government that did such a good job, they copied it in New Zealand.
 It’s all here; it’s all happening.

 That’s really just a snapshot.
-But beyond the trad advertising channels, there’s a cornucopia of creativity north of the border.
+But beyond the traditional advertising channels, there’s a cornucopia of creativity north of the border.
 Take Stripe, who happen to be our sister company.
 They’re a Scottish-born PR agency, but does that stop them knocking out bangers all the time?
 Nah, of course not.
 Their ‘London Eye Mary Poppins’ stunt saw them strutting their stuff at the Cannes Croisette.
 And this year, they’ve already put down a marker with their rather wonderful ‘Meghan and Harry’ reactive idea for client, Madame Tussauds.
 They’re no dummies.
 Then again, why would anyone assume quality creativity is geography-dependent?

 Which brings me back to the original salvo: how on earth can you function as a successful nation in any respect if you don’t fully understand, appreciate or celebrate the essentially multifarious nature of said nation.
 In the UK’s case that’s four countries, many regions, a bewildering array of accents and, a fertile streak of creativity that’s seen folks from all backgrounds, creeds and cultures across this island punch above their weight for years.
 Insularity, exceptionalism and sclerotic hierarchies are not a good look for anywhere seeking to reinvent itself after the trauma of a major political event, especially as it was those very sins that brought about the clusterf**k in the first place.
 The future is most definitely, creativity.